Vietnam.vn - Nền tảng quảng bá Việt Nam

 Vegetables, fruits and whole grains are rich in vitamins, minerals and antioxidants that provide essential nutritional support for your child's brain development.

-Vitamin C helps enhance the synthesis of neurotransmitters and promotes communication between nerve cells; vitamin E helps protect nerve cells from oxidative damage.
+Vitamin C helps increase the synthesis of neurotransmitters and promotes communication between nerve cells; vitamin E helps protect nerve cells from oxidative damage.
 In addition, complex carbohydrates found in whole grains provide long-lasting energy, helping children concentrate and focus when studying.

 Researchers have also found that children who eat breakfast every day have better learning and memory skills.
 Breakfast is the most important meal of the day, providing children with the energy and nutrients they need to start the day.